 We can also tell you what steps you can take to help us create an accurate valuation of your claim, such as keeping a daily journal documenting the emotional and psychological effects of your loved one’s loss.

-Schedule a free consultation with our wrongful death lawyers in Weatherford to learn about some of the other ways we can assist you throughout the legal process.
+Schedule a free consultation with our Weatherford wrongful death lawyers to learn about some of the other ways we can assist you throughout the legal process.

 Compensation for a Wrongful Death Case

 When someone dies unexpectedly, it can turn into a financial catastrophe for the loved ones who were financially dependent on the deceased.
 The emotional and psychological effects of the loss can also be even more significant than the financial effects.

 This is why Texas law allows family members of someone who died in a wrongful death scenario to pursue the following forms of compensation: